ABBREVIATED INTRODUCTORY

 Accelerate the Vision

-The Biotech Launch Pad Fellows are working to address urgent healthcare challenges.
+The Biotech Launch Pad Fellows are working to address urgent health care challenges.
 To learn more about supporting these dynamic scientists, contact Sara L. Rice, executive director of development, at sdl@rice.edu or 713-348-3189.

 Giving to Rice